eyecantell/fileclip/README.md

 ## Features

 - **Cross-Platform**: Works on Windows, macOS, and Linux (including WSL and containers).
-- **File and Directory Support**: Copies references to individual files or all files within directories (non-recursive by default).
+- **File and Directory Support**: Copies references to individual files or all files within directories (recursive by default).
 - **Clipboard Integration**: Uses native clipboard commands to copy file references or URIs, depending on the platform.
 - **Fallback for WSL/Containers**: In WSL or VS Code containers, falls back to copying `file://` URIs as text to the Windows clipboard for use in Windows applications.
 - **Container Support**: In VS Code containers, communicates with a Windows host service to copy native Windows file paths to the clipboard.